 How many staff are affected/may lose jobs?

-There are six people in total involved in running the golf course who could be affected if it closes.
-They have been briefed about the proposals and consulted as part of the consultation process.
+There are six people in total who were involved in running the golf course.
+They were briefed about the proposals and consulted as part of the consultation process.

-Should the course close following the consultation, the four council grounds maintenance staff who work at Brandhall would move into other positions in the council, and Sandwell Leisure Trust would work with their staff/contractors to look at options for the future.
+The four council grounds maintenance staff who usually work at Brandhall will move into other positions in the council, and Sandwell Leisure Trust will work with their staff/contractors to look at options for the future.

 How many new homes do you estimate could be built on the site?

-This is one of the key things we have been keen to talk to people about during the consultation.
 It would depend on the amount of open space included in any development, as well as the size and type of housing provided.
-We would not know for certain until after the public consultation and after we have prepared a master plan for the site.
+We will not know for certain until after we have prepared a master plan for the site.

 What type of new homes would they be?

 We envisage there could be a mix of tenures/ownerships on the site.
 Planning policy requires a minimum of 25% affordable housing.
 These could be affordable homes provided by registered providers of social housing, they could be council homes, or a mix of both.

 We shall not know a detailed mix of housing types or tenures until after we have prepared a detailed master plan for the site.
 However, the council would consider all options for tenure including private ownership, shared ownership and starter homes to help meet the housing needs of Sandwell’s younger people.